Baked sausages with broccoli and pesto

 Blitz your tarallini unless you already have some blitzed.
 PS: it’s a good time saving hack to blitz half a pack or an entire pack of tarallini, store it a jar, and leave it in your pantry for cooking.

-Take your casserole of choice for the baked sausages, and drizzle a generous amount of Belmorso extra virgin olive oil.
+Take your casserole of choice for your Italian sausages in oven, and drizzle a generous amount of Belmorso extra virgin olive oil.

 Drain the vegetables and transfer them to a large bowl.
 Leave to cool for a few minutes.